 The more I’ve learned about STD’s, the more I’ve encouraged people to relax a little bit about them.
 I know that sounds crazy, but seriously, relax about them.
 Wear a condom.
 Get tested periodically.
 Stay away from the people with crack habits.
 Do that, and you’re going to be fine.
 Seriously.

-For instance, the chance that any particular person has syphilis in the United States is about 1 out of 10,000.
-The chance of being struck by lightning in your lifetime is 1 out of 8,434, just to give you some perspective.
-And the difference is syphilis can be cured with a little penicillin, lightning can’t.
+For instance, about 1 in 1800 people is diagnosed with syphilis in the United States each year.1 By contrast, you have a 1 in 84 chance of dying in a car accident in your lifetime, just to give you some perspective.
+And the difference is syphilis can be cured with a little penicillin.
+Car accidents are another story.

 The reason most STD information is absolutely terrifying is because 1) terrifying information sells in the media and 2) religious nuts don’t want anybody to have fun.